RosettaCommons/documentation/development_documentation/test/Scientific-Benchmarks.md

     * what cutoffs you want to define to make the test a pass/fail
         * you should have a general idea when you run the test locally but if you don’t know the specific cutoffs yet, don’t worry; you can set them later (see below)
         * however, you want to think about HOW you define a pass/fail.
 It is encouraged to define it with respect to cutoffs that you define, i.e. running a single, self-contained test defines the initial cutoffs.
 We don’t prohibit cutoffs that are defined over time, for example running it 10x and comparing to previous runs (similar to regression tests), but this behavior is not necessarily encouraged.
+        * many tests evaluate the quality of folding funnels (plots of energy vs. RMSD to native), and can use already-developed tools for evaluating these that are insensitive to stochastic changes in the position of points, such as the PNear metric (see note below).
     * the entire test should not run more than 1000-2000 CPU hours
         * the runtime depends on the number of structures you run the benchmark on, the number of output models, and the protocol runtime per output model
 2.	`cd Rosetta/main/tests/scientific`